- 1. General Conditions

-Application forms may be obtained by clicking on the following link: Application Form
+The Application Form may be obtained by clicking on the following link: Application Form.

 Applications forms must be completed and submitted electronically to the Canadian Hemophilia Society (email@example.com) and one (1) original paper copy, including signatures, must be sent to the National Office of the Canadian Hemophilia Society:

 666 Sherbrooke Street West, Suite 301, Montreal, QC H3A 1E7

 Completed application forms and supporting documents must arrive at the National Office of the Canadian Hemophilia Society by November 15, 2016.
 If the CHS receives the application after the deadline date but it is postmarked on or before the deadline date, then it is considered to have been submitted on time.
 The names of the successful applicants will be announced by March, 2017.

 First time applicants are encouraged to seek advice from experienced investigators in the preparation of their applications.

 Please note that the Research Proposal (Item 17 of the application) must not exceed 5000 words, excluding figures and references.

 Supporting materials should include only previously published articles or materials accepted for publication.

 Individual grants valued at $75,000 per year and per project will be awarded to researchers for a maximum of $150,000 which can be expended over 2 or 3 years.
 If a two year award is provided, the second year of funding is dependent on evidence of progress as described in the required progress report.
 Grant funding will begin on April 1 of each year.